Physician Offer Letter Negotiation | Physicians Negotiating Letters

 Let’s say someone is in family medicine, can also be a hospitalist, and can do urgent care.
 Does it stop them from doing all those things or just one of them?
 It just depends.
 And those little details are not listed in the offer letter.
 And seeing, okay, the comp is good, the benefits look good, the term looks good, all that looks good.
 Then once you see the actual employment agreement, it’s like, this is a deal-breaker as far as I’m concerned.
 So, how to negotiate terms when you just received the offer letter, in my opinion, is difficult.

-First, you need to figure out, okay, what is a base salary amount if it’s just a straight base that I’m happy with.
+First, you need to figure out a base salary amount if it’s just a square base that I’m expecting.
 A couple of places you can go, Google MGMA compensation data.
 You can usually find some couple of years old data online.
 It’s easily accessible.
 Ask colleagues.
 If you’re in training, ask other residents or fellows in your program.
-If you have friends that are already out, ask them, how much are you making?
-What are the other offers that some of your friends are getting?
+If you already have friends, ask them how much you are making.
+What are the different offers that some of your friends are getting?